E R Braithwaite

 Katharine Ramsay read history at Cambridge and worked as a member of the Number 10 Policy Unit under John Major.
 She joined the Daily Telegraph obituaries desk in 1997 and is married with two children.

-Danielle Ramsay is a proud Scot living in a small seaside town in the North-East of England.
+Danielle Ramsay is a proud Scot living in the North-East of England.
 Always a storyteller, it was only after initially following an academic career in literature that she found her place in life and began to write creatively full-time after being shortlisted for the CWA Debut Dagger in 2009 and 2010.
-She is the author of two previous Jack Brady crime novels, Broken Silence and Vanishing Point.
+She is the author of four novels in the Jack Brady series, Broken Silence, Vanishing Point, Blind Alley, Blood Reckoning and The Puppet Maker.
+The first novel in the Harri Jacobs series, The Last Cut, is out in 2017.
 Always on the go, always passionate in what she is doing, Danielle fills her days with horse-riding, running and murder by proxy.
+In 2017 she became a patron of the charity SomeOne Cares, which counsels survivors of childhood abuse, rape and domestic violence.

 Vivek Ranadive And Kevin Maney